On the cohomology of p-adic analytic spaces, II: The $C_{\rm st}$-conjecture: Pro- etale--to--de Rham comparison theorems

 \subsection{The pro-\'etale--to--de Rham $C_{\rm st}$-conjecture for varieties over $C$}

-The following theorem shows that one can recover de Rham cohomology (without the Hodge filtration) and Hyodo-Kato cohomology (without actions of $\varphi$ and $N$) from pro-\'etale cohomology for varieties over $C$, despite the absence of Galois action. \begin{theorem} Let $X$ be a small dagger variety over $C$.
+The following theorem shows that one can recover de Rham cohomology (without the Hodge filtration) and Hyodo-Kato cohomology (without actions of $\varphi$ and $N$) from pro-\'etale cohomology for varieties over $C$, despite the absence of Galois action. \begin{theorem} Let $X$ be a smooth dagger variety over $C$ with de Rham slopes $\geq 0$.
 Let $i\geq 0$.